FarhanPanchbhaya/AutoEnrollerYorku/README.md

 # AutoEnrollerYorku
 A python selenium script which attempts to enroll in a course periodically at a user set interval.

 ## Instructions for Use

-1. Download Pycharm, VScode, or any editor where you can edit and run the code easily.

-2. Download chromedriver, make sure to download the one that matches your chrome version.
+1. Download chromedriver, make sure to download the one that matches your chrome version.
 (Can find a short guide on how to do this on youtube).

-3. Download/import the file "main.py" from this repository.
+2. Download/import the file "main.py" from this repository.

-4. install selenium, "pip install selenium" in console, as well as customtkinter "pip install customtkinter".
+3. install selenium, "pip install selenium" in console, as well as customtkinter "pip install customtkinter".

-5. Open the main.py file, a few changes are required.

-6. Close google chrome if opened

-7. Run the file, change the input parameters if desired
+4. Run the file. fill in the parameters -
+    Type "chrome://version" into your chrome browser to find the profile number (you'll find it in the "profile path" section).
+    Don't set the time between attempts too low, YorkU's REM might time you out or ban you for spamming.

+5. Close google chrome if opened, start the script